Starting an LLC is Easy

 Learn more by reading our guide to small business banking.
 For a multi-member LLC, you'll also want to set up capital accounts for members.
 We also recommend checking out our review of the best business bank accounts.

-The next step is to protect your startup by getting business insurance.
 Depending on the type of business you’re operating, your insurance requirements and needs may vary.
 So, what is business insurance exactly?
 Business Insurance protects your business’s assets from losses that can happen naturally while doing business, such as property damage or lawsuits.

 To learn more about the exact type of business insurance your startup will need, visit this guide on small business insurance or chat with our friends at Commercial Insurance.